 The 2021 Softball Season

-Following the government easing of restrictions and guidance from Sport England and BaseballSoftball UK, we are delighted that softball was able to start again in Oxford in April.
-Safety procedures are in place around the sessions but actual game rules are unaffected.
-COVID risk assessments have been completed.
+Following the government easing of restrictions and guidance from Sport England and BaseballSoftball UK, we were delighted that softball was able to start again in Oxford in April.
+Safety procedures have been in place around the sessions all season but actual game rules are unaffected.
+COVID risk assessments were necessary.
 The league has an overall COVID-19 Officer and every team has its own COVID-19 Officer.
 At each game that person has responsibility for the special procedures which must be followed by all present.
-Players are required to register before attending.
-However, as an outdoor, and relatively socially distanced sport, we are confident that softball can be played safely and provide some much needed physical activity for our players.
+Players have been required to register before attending.
+However, as an outdoor, and relatively socially distanced sport, we were confident that softball can be played safely and provide some much needed physical activity for our players.
 Indeed, apart from a few teams suffering from those isolating during the ‘pingdemic’, we had no outbreaks within our players.

 Our League Games